 When inbreeding works right we get a lasting positive genetic influence.
 Here are two Thoroughbred examples that breeders of sport horses can relate to: The inbred War Relic (1x2 to the 3/4 siblings Man O'War and Friar Rock) was a good, but not a great performer, but he became one of the great bloodlines, because he made a lasting presence in Thoroughbred, Warmblood and sport horse pedigrees, and is a powerful purveyor of jump.
-Cottage Son, both a great performer and sire, who is Ramiro's dam sire (also in the great Holstein Lord) is inbred to the 3/4 brothers Rochester and Tracery 3x3.
+Cottage Son, both a great performer and sire, who is Ramiro's dam sire (also in the great Holstein Lord) is inbred to the 'genetic' 3/4 brothers Rochester and Tracery 3x3.
 Cottage Son is a lasting source of versatile talent in Sport Horse breeding and his line is considered genetic gold.

 Carolyn did her homework, knowing fully if she used a individual that had defects hidden in the gene pool that they would manifest with inbreeding.
 By sex-balancing the Ramiro HO, Carolyn has guaranteed the workable talent of Ramiro HO comes through intact.
 The non-Ramiro 36.5% of the pedigree intergrates well with the Ramiro HO majority.
 The Fanatiker HO daughter Infra HO is sex-balanced by the addition of the Fanatiker son Fax I HO.
 There is also a seperate filly factor added with two daughters of Signal Light, which will help any stallion succeed.